-- I. Upon accepting a complaint, the CRO investigator will: - 1.
+- 9. Upon accepting a complaint, the CRO investigator will: - a.
 Provide the respondent an opportunity to respond to the allegations.
-The respondent will have 10 calendar days from the CRO's written notification to furnish a written response. - 2.
-Determine if more information is needed to resolve a case and may contact the complainant who will then have 10 calendar days to provide additional information. - J. Within 45 days of accepting a complaint, an ADOT Investigator will: - 1.
-Gather all relevant information in a fair and impartial manner. - 2.
-Conduct interviews of all concerned parties. - 3.
-Prepare a final investigative report with a recommended disposition. - K. Upon final determination, one of two letters will be issued to the complainant: - 1.
-A closure letter summarizing the allegations stating that there was no Title VI violation and that the case will be closed. - 2.
-A Letter of Finding summarizing the allegations and the interviews regarding the alleged incident and explaining whether any additional action, additional training of the staff or other action will occur. - L. All allegations of discrimination will be taken seriously and every effort will be made to provide a fair and unbiased determination.
-In instances where there is dissatisfaction with ADOT's determination, the complainant may file a complaint directly with the appropriate USDOT modality:
+The respondent will have 10 calendar days from the CRO's written notification to furnish a written response. - b.
+Determine if more information is needed to resolve a complaint and may contact the complainant who will then have 10 calendar days to provide additional information. - 10.
+Within 45 days of accepting a complaint, an ADOT Investigator will: - a.
+Gather all relevant information in a fair and impartial manner. - b.
+Conduct interviews of all concerned parties. - c.
+Prepare a final investigative report with a recommended disposition. - 11.
+Upon final determination, one of two letters will be issued to the complainant: - a.
+A closure letter summarizing the allegations stating that there was no Title VI violation and that the complaint will be closed.

-US Department of Transportation, Federal Highway Administration, Arizona Division 4000 North Central Avenue, Suite 1500, Phoenix, AZ 85012

-US Department of Transportation, Federal Aviation Administration 800 Independence Ave.
-SW, Washington, DC 20591

-US Department of Transportation, Federal Motor Carrier Safety Administration 1200 New Jersey Ave.
+- b.
+A Letter of Finding summarizing the allegations and the interviews regarding the alleged incident and explaining whether any additional action, additional training of the staff or other action will occur. - 12.
+All allegations of discrimination will be taken seriously and every effort will be made to provide fair and unbiased determinations.
+In instances where there is dissatisfaction with ADOT's determination, the complainant may file a complaint directly with the appropriate USDOT modality: - U.S. Department of Transportation, Federal Highway Administration, Arizona Division 4000 North Central Avenue, Suite 1500, Phoenix, AZ 85012 - U.S. Department of Transportation, Federal Aviation Administration 800 Independence Ave.
+SW, Washington, DC 20591 - U.S. Department of Transportation, Federal Motor Carrier Safety Administration 1200 New Jersey Ave.
+SE, Washington, DC 20590 - U.S. Department of Transportation, Federal Transit Administration FTA Office of Civil Rights, 1200 New Jersey Ave.
+SE, Washington, DC 20590 - U.S. Department of Transportation, National Highway Traffic Safety Administration 1200 New Jersey Ave.
 SE, Washington, DC 20590

-US Department of Transportation, Federal Transit Administration FTA Office of Civil Rights, 1200 New Jersey Ave.
-SE, Washington, DC 20590 US Department of Transportation, National Highway Traffic Safety Administration 1200 New Jersey Ave.
-SE, Washington, DC 20590

-12. LIMITED ENGLISH PROFICIENCY
+12. LIMITED ENGLISH PROFICIENCY (LEP) PLAN

-The Arizona Department of Transportation (ADOT) in the course of routine business matters related to its programs and activities will make efforts to effectively communicate with all members of the public.
-Limited English Proficiency (LEP) is a term used to describe individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English.
+The ADOT in the course of routine business matters related to its programs and activities will make efforts to effectively communicate with all members of the public.
+Limited English proficiency (LEP) is a term used to describe individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English.
 ADOT's LEP Plan is designed to comply with Title VI of the Civil Rights Act of 1964 and Executive Order 13166 which prohibits recipients of Federal financial assistance from discrimination based on national origin.